 Set the following parameters:

-The response will be a JSON array of signal objects.
+The response is a JSON array of signal objects.
 Each signal contains the company name, signal type, metadata, and a timestamp.

 Handle pagination